gusdorio/data-science-orchestrator/README.md

 This project is intended to solve this problem.

 You can use this as a script repository side-by-side with your projects and just follow the instructions bellow for automated setup of standard container enviroments for every time you want to execute a project.
-When you finish a shell section
+When you finish your session, the container is recycled (removed) by standard.

-By using this you gain centralized library management, and easy project execution.
+By using this you gain centralized library management, easy project execution, isolation and clean cache controls.

 ## Overview